vortexmakes/RKH/README.md

 - Support submachine state.
 - Support local, internal and completion transitions.
 - Support entry and exit actions.
+- Support any kind of vertex as target of a default transition in both composite state region or root region, according to UML 2.x.
 - Implement the traditional transition sequence.
 - Include mechanism for deferring events.
 - Support event dispatching with parameters.